 Why Charlotte Winter Pest Control Matters During Mild Winters

-Most homeowners are surprised to see pest activity in December or January.
-It feels out of season, but Charlotte’s climate tells a different story.
+Most homeowners are caught off guard when discovering active pest activity inside their homes during December or January.
+While it feels entirely out of season, Charlotte’s signature winter climate tells a completely different biological story.

-According to US Climate Data, the average high temperature in January in Charlotte is about fifty two degrees.
-This is warm enough for pests to stay active throughout the winter.
+According to data compiled by US Climate Data, the average daily high temperature in January across Charlotte hovers around 52°F. This consistent climate threshold is warm enough for subterranean and wood-boring pests to maintain activity straight through the winter months.

-These temperature swings wake pests that would normally slow down.
-Short warm periods create opportunities for pests to move, feed, or spread, especially when moisture is already present.
-This guide explains why winter pests are increasing in the Queen City and what you can do to protect your home.
+These unseasonable temperature swings essentially wake up pests that would normally be forced into a deep seasonal dormancy.
+Short warm bursts create prime opportunities for columns of insects to move, forage, or expand their nesting zones, especially when foundation moisture is already present.
+This guide explains why winter pests are on the rise across the Queen City and the definitive steps you can take to shield your home.

 1. Mild Winter Temperatures Keep Pests Awake